 - The experience and expertise of the applicant and personnel assigned to the project are recognized as relevant to the problem of bullying, the nature of the project submitted and the target clientele.

 Support and guidance

-that target groups vulnerable to bullying;
+- target groups susceptible to bullying;

-that seek to implement an approach that has proven itself in another context or another environment;
+- seek to implement an approach that has proven itself in another context or another environment;

-that result from concerted action relying on complementary expertise.
+- result from concerted action relying on complementary expertise.

 Top of page